TIBCOSoftware/js-docker/kubernetes/README.md

 - exposed to the outside world directly: NodePort, Ingress, LoadBalancer
 - JasperReports Server repository database location: within or external to Kubernetes
 - use of environment variables and volumes
-- use of secrets for passwords
+- use of secrets for license and keystores

 This configuration has been certified using the PostgreSQL 9 database with JasperReports Server 6.4+